The Best International Languages to Learn for Business

 Second, despite China’s troublesome stock market, the country remains a global force in manufacturing, and countries throughout the world have investments there.
 Anyone working in international business and manufacturing would greatly benefit from learning Mandarin Chinese.
 Chances are that any global company you work for has some dealings with the country.
-Another factor to consider is that relatively few people in Chinese speak English.
+Another factor to consider is that relatively few people in China speak English.

 About 20 countries are Spanish-speaking, including many in South America, where many companies are discovering opportunities for business growth because of factors including its proximity to the United States, natural resources and a growing economy.
 Spanish-speaking countries include Argentina, Venezuela, and Ecuador.